flag United States United States: Tax system

 Other Corporate Taxes

 Social security taxes comprise old age, survivors, and disability insurance (OASDI), and "Medicare".
-Employers are liable for social security tax of 6.2% on the first USD 142,800 of wages paid to employees and for Medicare tax of 1.45% on all wages.
-For 2023, social security tax is imposed on the first USD 160,200 of wages paid to employees.
+Employers are liable for social security tax of 6.2% on the first USD 168,400 of wages paid to employees and for Medicare tax of 1.45% on all wages.
 The different States can impose further contributions.
 The federal unemployment insurance rate is 6% on the first USD 7,000 of each employee’s wages.
 State unemployment insurance, mandatory in all 50 states and the District of Columbia, varies according to the State.

 Certain companies are subject to an accumulated earnings tax equal to 20% of "accumulated taxable income" if they are deemed to be accumulating earnings and profits for the purpose of avoiding shareholder personal income tax.